How to Audit Your Blog Content

 Update

-The post has traffic or ranking potential but has outdated information, thin coverage, or quality issues.
+The post has search demand or business value but also outdated information, thin coverage, or quality issues.
 Refresh the content, update statistics, improve structure, and add internal links.
-This is the highest-ROI action in most audits.

 Step 6: Prioritize and Execute